 Use: As an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus

 What other drugs will affect lixisenatide?

-Other drugs may interact with lixisenatide, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect lixisenatide, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about lixisenatide